ZoneMinder/zmeventnotification/README.md

 ###How scalable is it?
 It's a lightweight single threaded process.
 I really don't see a need for launching a zillion threads or a process per monitor etc for what it does.
 I'd argue its simplicity is its scalability.
 Plus I don't expect more than a handful of consumers to connect to it.
 I really don't see why it won't be able to scale to for what is does.
 But if you are facing scalability issues, let me know.
 There is [Mojolicious](http://mojolicio.us/) I can use to make it more scalable if I am proven wrong about scalability.

+###Advanced

+** Does it work in background mode?

+Yes for Android, because Android allows background sockets to be open.

+For iOS, only certain types of sockets can be open and zmNinja does not meet the definition of those apple defined types.
+But, I have an [experimental](https://github.com/pliablepixels/zmeventserver/tree/experimental) branch that works fully with APNS.
+You need to generate your own SSL APNS certs.
+That can't be avoided unless I host my own server.

 ###Brickbats

 **Why not just supply the username and password in the URL as a resource?
 It's over TLS**